 “Though building connections can be a bit difficult when joining an organization online, the camaraderie is still there,” Diana said.
 “Both build communities that share the same ideas and passions, one just happens to be virtual and the other in person.
 I quite enjoy the community I’ve gotten to become a part of through my computer screen, just as much as when I was on campus during my undergrad.”

-Nicholas Furtado, ASU Online Student Government Advocacy Group (OSGAG) undergraduate president, says participation, even in an online platform, can help students feel supported.
+Nicholas Furtado, president of an online student leadership group that advocates for the online student body, says participation, even in an online platform, can help students feel supported.

 “Students should be involved in online clubs and organizations because it builds community, which is extremely important in an online setting,” he said.
 “It can be overwhelming not knowing anybody in your courses, or sometimes you may feel like you’re going through something alone, but student organizations bridge that gap.”

-“The Online Student Government Advocacy Group (OSGAG),” he continued, “ is working tirelessly to ensure that online students have the voice they deserve.”
+“The group is working tirelessly to ensure that online students have the voice they deserve.”

 Choose from a variety of online clubs and organizations